 “We are pleased to deliver solid results driven by our competitive products, superior services and expanding sales network,” Steven Feng, the chief financial officer of NIO, said in a statement today.

 He added, “Our deliveries in the second quarter of 2020 exceeded the high end of our earlier projection, and we are confident that our goals on gross margin and operational efficiency will be achieved.”

 After being hit hard in the first quarter on the impact of Covid-19, NIO has been shoring up capital.
 Last month, NIO completed an offering of shares to raise $428.4 million.
-Last week, NIO received 4.8 billion yuan from various investors.
+Last week, NIO received 4.8 billion yuan from investors in its business.
 It will also receive an additional 200 million yuan before Sept.
 30.

 In the first quarter, NIO posted $193.8 million in revenue on losses of $238.9 million.
 As of March, it had cash and cash equivalents, restricted cash, and short-term investments of $338.6 million.

 As NIO’s shares continue to soar, its stock will be one to watch as investors will look for the company post strong second-quarter financials.